duncanjohnhowe/slice-select/README.txt

 The 2D result can be processed with the commands ‘xf2;xf2m’ This can then be used to choose a 1D slice to run.
 In Topspin, go into the multiple display mode and scroll through the increments.
 Choose the increment with the sharpest, most intense peaks; the ‘spoffs’ value for this increment can be found in the logfile/title.

 Go to experiment 999, then use the command edc (or wra n) to copy to a new experiment.
 Set the spoffs, and change any other parameters such as NS and D1.

+S8 Files

+The following Bruker Topspin v3.2+ programs (as additional SI attachments)  are included to implement the experiments described in section S8:-
+•	Au-programs/slice-set-au – Implements z-mapping of an NMR sample.
+•	Au-programs/slice-proc-au – Processes a z-map to attempt automatical removal of phase distortions.
+•	Pulse-program/slice-select – Spectrometer pulse program to acquire a ‘slice’ from an NMR tube; used to create a z-map.